Quantum neural networks form Gaussian processes: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Francesco Caravelli, Fr\'ed\'eric Sauvage, Lorenzo Leone, and Cinthia Huerta for useful conversations.
+We acknowledge Francesco Caravelli, Fr\'ed\'eric Sauvage, Lorenzo Leone, Cinthia Huerta, Matthew Duschenes, Paolo Braccia and Antonio Anna Mele for useful conversations.
 D.G-M. was supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20230049DR.
 M.L. acknowledges support by the Center for Nonlinear Studies at Los Alamos National Laboratory (LANL).
 M.C. acknowledges support by the LDRD program of LANL under project number 20230527ECR.
 This work was also supported by LANL ASC Beyond Moore’s Law project.